ViridianAStar/R2Y_CPP/README.md

 ## Other
 If you find a bug please open an issue on GitHub and we will try and fix it in a timely manner.
-This is licensed under an MIT license
+This is licensed under an MIT license.

+## More Coming Soon...